wavebyrd/great_expectations/docs/docusaurus/docs/cloud/overview/accelerating_test_coverage.md

 If the proportions change at all for a column that started with all null values or no null values, its generated completeness Expectation will fail.
 If the proportions change a bit for a column that started with a mix of null and non-null values, its generated completeness Expectation will pass; if the change is drastic, the generated completeness Expectation will fail.

-## Personalized recommendations with ExpectAI <span class="beta">Beta</span>
+## ExpectAI <span class="beta">Beta</span>
+ExpectAI is an analytical AI tool that powers several features in GX Cloud.

+### Personalized AI-recommended rules
-[ExpectAI (BETA)](/cloud/expectations/manage_expectations.md#generate-expectations-with-expectai-beta) performs deep analysis on a given Data Asset to set Expectations based on patterns in the data.
+When you [generate Expectations](/cloud/expectations/manage_expectations.md#generate-expectations-with-expectai-beta), ExpectAI performs deep analysis on a given Data Asset to set Expectations based on patterns in the data.
 These AI-recommended data quality rules are sometimes based on anomalies detected in the data, so they may fail on the first validation to bring your attention to potential problems.

+### Code for custom SQL Expectations
+To simplify working with [custom SQL Expectations](/cloud/expectations/manage_expectations.md#custom-sql-expectations), you can use ExpectAI to generate a SQL query based on a natural language prompt you provide and a data profile GX Cloud automatically provides.